ihmeuw/vivarium_research/docs/source/models/cause.rst

   For example, consider diarrhea cases in the Philippines in 2017.
 Say there were 1 million prevalent cases of diarrhea over the course of 2017, and each case remitted after an average of 5 days.
-Note that here we are using *period prevalence*; however, we GBD (and thus we) typically mean *point prevalence* when we refer to prevalence.
+Note that here we are using *period prevalence*; however, GBD (and thus we) typically mean *point prevalence*when we refer to prevalence.
 The way we then define this remission rate depends on the denominator we choose.
 Some examples include:

     .. math::